 How introduce new chickens to your flock?
 In a perfect scenario, you might mix them right away after you teach them by just telling them.
 But unfortunately, that’s not how it works.
 Below are some accurate methods that can help you to do so.

 When you are acquiring mature chickens, keep them quarantined for at least a month.
-This method ensures that they do not transmit disease to your flock, in case they carry some.
+This method ensures the new chickens do not transmit disease to your flock, in case they are carriers.
 However, if you are rearing chicks, you should keep them indoors for most of this period.
 So it can be unnecessary to quarantine them once they reach adult size.

 After the quarantine method, you should keep their seclusion from the rest of your flock.
 This step enables the chickens to get to know one another without danger of being harmed.